-This grade is earned when a student stops attending a class and fails to officially withdraw.
+This grade may be assigned by a faculty member when a student stops attending a class and fails to officially withdraw.
 The grade of XF has no quality point value and is calculated in the GPA the same as an F.